-In 2005, after extensive renovations, Casa de la Noche evolved into a 7 bedroom guesthouse featuring original art, fountains, flowers, and terraces with panoramic views.
-It recently has been expanded to include the Madam’s residence, Casa de Besos, and accommodates up to 26 people.
+In 2005, after extensive renovations, Casa de la Noche evolved into a 14bedroom guesthouse featuring original art, fountains, flowers, and terraces with panoramic views.
+It recently has been expanded to include the Madam’s residence, Casa de Besos, and accommodates up to 28 people.

 Group discounts are available.
-There are many common rooms, including a group project room in 2011.
+There are many common rooms, including a group project room in 2011, and an Event Center in 2014.
 The Galeria has been created to support local and visiting artists needing single event reception space.
 For workshops, it’s an ideal space for end-of-class exhibits.

 With a 150 linear feet of exhibition walls, the Bordello Galeria venue offers a state-of-the-art hanging system, rheostat spot lighting, and an open welcoming space, split level, near the center of town.

 Bordello Galeria is a commission-free, single-event venue.
 While no commission is charged for sales, a portion of any sale is directed towards a local charity of the artist’s choice, and a small piece of art is given for permanent display at Casa de la Noche.

 The Bordello Galeria is open Monday through Sunday 9 to 6 p.m.
 Call for an appointment for a private viewing with the artist.